reichlab/covid19-forecast-hub/data-processed/README.md

 Weekly build
 -----------

-Every Monday at 6pm ET, we will update our [COVID Forecast Hub ensemble forecast](https://covid19forecasthub.org/doc/ensemble/) using the most recent valid forecast from each team.
+Every Monday at 3pm ET, we will update our [COVID Forecast Hub ensemble forecast](https://covid19forecasthub.org/doc/ensemble/) using the most recent valid forecast from each team.
 Additional details on model eligibility are available on [the page describing the ensemble](https://covid19forecasthub.org/doc/ensemble/).
 Details on which models were included each week in the ensemble are available in the [ensemble metadata](https://github.com/reichlab/covid19-forecast-hub/tree/master/ensemble-metadata) folder.

-Every Tuesday morning (no earlier than 8am ET), we will update the [interactive forecast visualization](https://viz.covid19forecasthub.org/).
-Valid forecasts that are submitted prior to 8am ET will be included in the visualization.
-Valid forecasts submitted later than this will be included in the visualization build the following week.

 Policy on late or updated submissions